HomeTrue North Blog

 Aerial view of White Point Beach Resort next to white sand beach, ocean and golf course

 1. White Point Beach Resort in Hunts Point.
 This resort made it to National Geographic Traveller’s list of top 10 coastal destinations in the world.
-You can either stay in one of the hotel rooms or the ocean-front cottages.
-Overlooking the ocean, you’ll have stellar views at all times.
-You can head to the beach for walks any time you want.
+Stay in one of the comfy hotel rooms, or choose an oceanfront cottage.
+Located on Nova Scotia's South Shore, the resort is right by the water.
+Enjoy the stunning ocean views as you walk along the sandy beach.

 5. Oak Island Resort.
 This property on Oak Island offers many accommodation options.
 You can stay in a nautical-themed hotel room, a beach house, or the ocean chalet.
-You’ll have a host of on-site amenities like a swimming pool, bike rentals, and a tennis court to enjoy your stay.
+On-site amenities include a swimming pool, bike rentals, and a tennis court.

 Famous Food in Nova Scotia.